stehrn/tradebook/SQL.md

 ## Query those tables to find the trader with the highest aggregate exposure among their top five securities.
 This is a non trivial query that makes use of [ROW_NUMBER](https://www.sqltutorial.org/sql-window-functions/sql-row_number/) and [PARTITION](https://www.sqltutorial.org/sql-window-functions/sql-partition-by/): to find the nth highest value per group

-* the `PARTITION BY` clause distributes the trades by (trading) portfolio
+* the `PARTITION BY` clause distributes the trades by (trading) book
-* the `ORDER BY` clause sorts the trades in each portfolio by exposure
+* the `ORDER BY` clause sorts the trades in each book by exposure
-* the `ROW_NUMBER()` assigns each row a sequential integer number, it resets the number when the portfolio changes
+* the `ROW_NUMBER()` assigns each row a sequential integer number, it resets the number when the book changes

 ```
 SELECT TOP 1 b.trader,
        SUM(aggregate.exposure) AS exposure
-FROM   (SELECT portfolio_a                                   AS trader,
+FROM   (SELECT book_a                                   AS trader,
                instrument_id,
                SUM(quantity * unit_price)                    AS exposure,
                ROW_NUMBER()
                  OVER(
-                   PARTITION BY portfolio_a
+                   PARTITION BY book_a
                    ORDER BY SUM(quantity * unit_price) DESC) AS rank
         FROM   trade
-        GROUP  BY portfolio_a,
+        GROUP  BY book_a,
                   instrument_id
         ORDER  BY trader,
                   rank) aggregate,